 For those of us that work in the building sector, this is one to watch.
-If fuel for buildings comes in scope for the Clean Fuel Standard it could accelerate the adoption of renewables in the heating and cooling sector, although as my colleague Trent Berry notes other regulations may still be required to achieve deep and cost-effective reductions in the building sector.
+If fuel for buildings comes in scope for the Clean Fuel Standard, it could accelerate the adoption of renewables in the heating and cooling sector.
+Although as my colleague Trent Berry notes, other regulations may still be required to achieve deep and cost-effective reductions in the building sector.

 How do they compare on a $/tonne basis with the carbon pricing we see in with 2019 carbon taxes?

-My Reshape colleague Will Cleveland likes to crunch the numbers on carbon abatement costs in his spare time (see his recent post on ‘Negative Emissions at $100/tonne?”), so I collaborated with him to work out a implicit or shadow value of carbon for a few climate regulations and incentive programs.
+My Reshape colleague Will Cleveland likes to crunch the numbers on carbon abatement costs in his spare time (see his recent post on ‘Negative Emissions at $100/tonne?”), so I collaborated with him to work out an implicit or shadow value of carbon for a few climate regulations and incentive programs.

 - ON Coal Phase out (> $100/tonne)